Amirkhon-M/python-programming/readme.md

 # 🐍 Python Programming Roadmap

-Welcome to my personal **Python Roadmap**, built to help both **beginners** and **advanced learners** improve their skills step by step.
+Welcome to my personal **Python Roadmap**!

+This is where I share my journey of learning Software Engineering before entering university.

 ---

-## ✨ Why This Roadmap?
+## 📘 About This Roadmap

 I created this roadmap to:
-- Learn and code
+- Learn and code every day
-- Stay consistent with my learning
+- Stay consistent with my progress
-- Build projects that can be meaningful
+- Solve coding challenges
-- Help others follow a structured learning path
+- Provide a structured learning path for others

 ---

+## 👤 About the Author

+Hi, I’m **Amirkhon**, a senior high school student.

+So far, I’ve achieved:
+- **IELTS**: 7.5
+- **SAT**: 1240

+I’m passionate about mathematics, coding, and problem-solving.
+Check out my personal website: **[amirkhon.uz](http://www.amirkhon.uz)**

+---

 ## 🔥 Core Principles

 - **Code every day** – consistency beats motivation
-- **Take notes** – writing helps you retain better
+- **Take notes** – writing helps you retain knowledge
-- **Prioritize wisely** – know what matters most
+- **Prioritize wisely** – focus on what matters most
-- **One thing at a time** – avoid burnout and distractions
+- **One step at a time** – avoid burnout and distractions
-- **Build projects** – anything!
-But make it meaningful to you
+- **Build projects** – start small, but make them meaningful

 ---